Skip to main content

 Oliver Beer

-Beer’s work has been exhibited in major institutions, including the Metropolitan Museum of Art, and MoMA PS1 in New York; London Mithraeum Bloomberg SPACE; the Centre Pompidou, Opéra Garnier, Fondation Louis Vuitton, Palais de Tokyo, Musée d’Art Moderne, and Château de Versailles in Paris; the Musée d’Art Contemporain in Lyon; Queensland Gallery of Modern Art in Australia; Ikon Gallery in Birmingham; WIELS in Brussels; the West Bund Museum and The Long Museum in Shanghai; as well as the Sydney, Istanbul, Lyon, and Venice biennales.
-Beer was part of the British Art Show 9 and has undertaken residencies at Villa Albertine, Palais de Tokyo, Watermill Centre, Sydney Opera House, and Foundation Hermès.
+Beer’s work has been presented widely in major museums and institutions, including the Metropolitan Museum of Art and MoMA PS1 in New York; London Mithraeum Bloomberg SPACE; the Centre Pompidou, Opéra Garnier, Fondation Louis Vuitton, Palais de Tokyo, Musée d’Art Moderne and Château de Versailles in Paris; the Musée d’Art Contemporain in Lyon; the Queensland Gallery of Modern Art in Australia; Ikon Gallery in Birmingham; WIELS in Brussels; and the West Bund Museum and the Long Museum in Shanghai.
+He has also participated in the Sydney, Istanbul, Lyon and Venice biennales, was featured in British Art Show 9, and has completed residencies at Villa Albertine, Palais de Tokyo, the Watermill Center, Sydney Opera House and the Fondation Hermès.

-Oliver studied musical composition at the Academy of Contemporary Music in London, Fine Art at the Ruskin School of Art, University of Oxford, and film theory at the Sorbonne in Paris.
+Beer studied musical composition at the Academy of Contemporary Music in London, Fine Art at the Ruskin School of Art at the University of Oxford, and film theory at the Sorbonne in Paris, forming a multidisciplinary foundation that continues to shape his exploration of sound, form and spatial perception.

 • Biography